The Muppets (2011 film): Plot

-With time running out, a desperate Kermit tries to implore Richman to return the studio, but he refuses revealing he will give the Muppets' trademarks to the Moopets.
-Kermit gives up, prompting Miss Piggy to rally the other Muppets to kidnap Jack Black to be the host.
+With time running out, a desperate Kermit tries to implore Richman to return the studio, but he refuses and then reveals that the Muppets' trademarks will be given to the Moopets.
+Kermit gives up, prompting Piggy to rally the other Muppets to kidnap Jack Black to be the host.
 Gary discovers Mary has left and returns to Smalltown.

 The Muppets convince Kermit to participate in the telethon, which slowly gains both an audience and rising funds, thanks to telephone pledges from celebrity callers.
-Richman repeatedly attempts to sabotage the show, cutting the theatre's power, but Gary and Mary arrive to restore it.
-A guilt-stricken Uncle Deadly betrays Richman and stops his second attempt at sabotage.
-Kermit and Miss Piggy reconcile, leading the Muppets to perform a rendition of "Rainbow Connection".
+Richman repeatedly attempts to sabotage the show, cutting the theatre's power, but the now-reconciled Gary and Mary arrive to restore it.
+A guilt-stricken Deadly betrays Richman and stops his second attempt at sabotage.
+Kermit and Piggy reconcile, leading the Muppets to perform a rendition of "Rainbow Connection".
 During this, Animal regains his love for drumming.
 Walter, with encouragement from Gary, performs a whistling act to pad the finale and earns a standing ovation.

-Richman, refusing to accept defeat, deliberately crashes Kermit's car backwards into a telephone pole, cutting off the phone lines just a dollar short of the goal - later revealed that they actually only earned $99,999.99 instead of $9,999,999 due to a faulty screen - and evicts the Muppets from the theatre.
-However, the group are met by adoring fans outside on Hollywood Boulevard, with Walter invited to join the Muppets as a regular.
+Richman, refusing to accept defeat, deliberately crashes Kermit's car backwards into a telephone pole, cutting off the phone lines just a penny short of the quota—soon revealed that it was actually a large amount of money off due to faulty displaying—and evicts the Muppets from the theatre.
 Kermit resolves to "work [their] way up again" even though they no longer have the Muppets trademark or the theater.
-Gary proposes to Mary.
-In a post-credits scene, Richman, after being struck in the head by Gonzo's bowling ball, willingly returns the theatre to the Muppets.
+However, the group are met by adoring fans outside on Hollywood Boulevard, with Walter invited to join the Muppets as a regular, while Gary proposes to Mary.
+In a mid-credits scene, Richman, after being inadvertently struck in the head by Gonzo, willingly returns the theatre and trademark to the Muppets.